Information on this page may not be fully updated until the first class meeting. Email if you have questions.

-- The best option is to purchase (or rent, if available) a new or used copy of current version of the text and recordings through the college bookstore.
+- The best option is to purchase (or rent, if available) a new or used copy of current 8th edition of the text and recordings through the college bookstore.

-- Because updates to our text and recordings have been very minor, you may use the previous edition.
-Be careful to get the “brief” edition of the text with the recordings.
+- Because updates to the current edition of our text and recordings have been very minor, you may use the previous 7th edition materials.
+Be careful to get the “brief” 7th edition of the text with the recordings — you must get the audio disks that accompany the text.
 (Check with the instructor if you have an even older edition.)

 - A few copies of the text and recordings are on reserve in the library.
 This may be a realistic option if you have sufficient time to do your listening and studying in the library.

 - Another option is to share the course materials with another student.
 Make sure that both of you will have sufficient time with the book and recordings.

 It is important to familiarize yourself with the layout and organization of the text.
 In particular there are three aspects you’ll want to make sure you understand.